ColeyDohmen/coleydohmen/README.md

 ### Hi there 👋

 My name is Coley Dohmen.
-I am currently a student at Codeworks out of Boise, ID.
+I am a recent graduate from CodeWorks, a software development bootcamp, out of Boise, ID.
 I was recently introduced into the world of coding and very quickly fell in love with it, you really can't beat that rush you get when you are stuck on a coding issue and you finally figure it out and everything runs smoothly again!
 When I'm not working on code, I can be found spending time with my family or gaming with friends.
 I love to laugh and am great with communicating with those around me.
 I am looking forward to the future and seeing where my love for coding takes me.

-- 🌱 I’m currently learning -  HTML, CSS, JavaScript, Bootstrap, MongoDB, Vue 3, MVC Patterns, APIs, C#
+- 🌱 I’m currently learning -  HTML, CSS, JavaScript, Bootstrap, MongoDB, Vue 3, MVC Patterns, APIs, C#, Node.js

 - 📫 How to reach me: Email: coley.dawn12@gmail.com, LinkedIn: https://www.linkedin.com/in/coley-dohmen/